 To date, only a portion of the ACCSP requirements outlined above have been met in the South Atlantic due to a lack of adequate resources.
 Alternative 2 would require NOAA Fisheries to immediately implement the ACCSP bycatch module.
-If funds are available to implement ACCSP bycatch module, Alternative 2 would be expected to have greater biological effects than Alternative 1 (No Action) as it provides for collection of a greater amount of bycatch information than the status quo.
-However, if funds were not available then Alternative 2 could have negative biological effects South Atlantic Comprehensive 15 Chapter 2.
-Proposed Actions Ecosystem-Based Amendment 3 if it resulted in a decrease in the amount of information collected.
+If funds are available to implement the ACCSP bycatch module, Alternative 2 would be expected to have greater biological effects than Alternative 1 (No Action) as it provides for collection of a greater amount of bycatch information than the status quo.
+However, if funds were not available then Alternative 2 could have negative biological effects if it resulted in a decrease in the amount of information collected.
 Further, negative biological effects could be expected if require funding for the bycatch module had to be shifted from various existing sources such as fishery-independent sampling, fishery-dependent sampling, or stock assessments.